mariuszkapcia/project-management-app/README.md

 Feature branches:
 - [feature/event-versioning] Sample implementation of event upcaster as RES mapper.
 To make this possible I needed to introduce `ComposedMapper`.
 Thanks to that I'm able to pass list of mappers to the RES client.
 - [feature/gdpr-event-encryption] Sample implementation of GDPR in event sourced system.
 Sensitive data is encrypted with `EncryptionMapper` from RES.
+- [feature/command-sourcing] Sample implementation of command sourcing pattern.
+Commands are stored in simple `CommandStore` and there is a rake task for replaying the whole system from commands.

 ## Ruby version